 Starting out with hand-drawn mock-ups and user-journeys, I created different iterations of a working prototype based on testing with members of my immediate family.
 Using Adobe XD, I could run the prototype on a smartphone for complete realism in a short time-scale.

+Designed to bridge the GOV.UK website and iOS guidelines, the app rings true to the Government Digital Service’s “Be consistent, not uniform” mantra.
 Despite having the freedom that self-initiated projects offer, I feel the project helped me become much more of a disciplined designer, putting testing and iteration at the heart of the process.